sdqali/microjournal/README.md

 </pre>
 This will open the journal entry for today in your default editor (read from $EDITOR).
-MicroJournal will automatically add todays date and current date in to the entry.
+MicroJournal will automatically add today's date and current date in to the entry.

 Safekeeping